ryanklee/think-taink/README.md

 ## Acknowledgments

-- OpenAI for providing the GPT models used in this project
+- OpenAI and Anthropic for providing the AI models used in this project
 - The open-source community for the various libraries and tools used in this project